Witiko/doctoral-thesis/defense.md

 * * *

-# Accuracy {#accuracy}
+# Accuracy and Speed {#accuracy-and-speed}

-Two out of my three research questions focus at the accuracy of semantic matching techniques and learning-to-rank techniques.
-Therefore, most of my experiments also focus at accuracy.
+All three research questions of my work focus at the quantitative evaluation of semantíc matching techniques and learning-to-rank techniques in terms of their accuracy and their speed.
+I will now describe my experiments in this area.

-## Math Representations and Representation Learning {#accuracy-representations}
+## Math Representations and Representation Learning {#representations}

 First, I will focus on my experiments, where I develop new representations that can be used in semantic matching techniques.